Our annual 6th Form Conference was held yesterday in the BSR with an incredible line-up of guest speakers to inspire our students.

 Zoe Jackson MBE founded Living the Dream, which shot to fame when her dance troupe did a series of flash mobs at St Pancras station one New Year's Eve.
 The video went viral with over 5 million views and as a result, her dance company were asked to run corporate days and award events for top companies including Virgin, Vodafone, BA and John Lewis.
 Zoe has many ambitions including building a performing arts centre in London.

 The final speaker was Ben Smith who recently completed 401 marathons in 401 days, all over the UK.
 He set himself this challenge to raise awareness and money for two charities, Stonewall and Kidscape, and has raised over £300,000 to date.
 Ben movingly described the 'darker moments' in his life, including trying to take his own life aged 18 and again at 21.
 At 29 he had a TIA and decided to take up running to get fit.
 Within a year, he ran his first marathon.
 The following year he did 18 marathons.
 Ben quit his job and sold everything as he decided to go for the world record of back-to-back marathon running, which at the time was 365.
 He decided to round the number up and add 1, hence 401.
 Since completing the challenge, Ben has set up The 401 Foundation, a charity that supports small community projects and mental health projects.
+TSB filmed parts of Ben's presentation and interviewed some of the students post event, for a Pride of Britain Awards video.
+You can watch their video here:

 The event was facilitated superbly by BBC Points West presenter, Alex Lovell.